SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    database has it.

-   `pg_database` and `pg_tablespace` are shared across all the databases (cluster-level metadata), so system catalogs like them does not belong to any specific database.
+   `pg_database` and `pg_tablespace` are shared across all the databases (cluster-level metadata), so system catalogs like them do not belong to any specific database.
 A dummy database with OID 0 is used internally.

    > QUES: where to check this dummy database with OID 0?